eheinzen/elo/cran-comments.md

-## Submission for elo 1.0.0
+## Submission for elo 1.0.1

 This is a new version of the package.
+This version includes two important bug fixes.

 ## Test environments

+* R 3.4.2 (local Windows install)

-* R 3.4.1 (local Windows install)
+* R 3.4.1 (local Linux install)

 * ubuntu 14.04 (on travis-ci): R 3.4.2, R devel, R 3.3.3